 Cannabinoids are a class of lipophilic molecules that interact with the body’s endocannabinoid system (ECS).
 The ECS helps the body maintain functional balance through its three main components: “messenger” molecules that our bodies synthesize, the receptors these molecules bind to, and the enzymes that break them down.

-Pain, stress, appetite, energy metabolism, cardiovascular function, reward and motivation, reproduction, and sleep are just a few of the body’s functions that cannabinoids can help to improve by acting on the ECS.
+Pain, stress, appetite, energy metabolism, cardiovascular function, reward and motivation, reproduction, and sleep are just a few of the body’s functions that cannabinoids impact by acting on the ECS.
+The potential health benefits of cannabinoids are numerous and include inflammation reduction and nausea control.

 Endogenous cannabinoids are cannabinoids produced inside the body.
 Cannabinoid receptors fall into one of two categories: CB1 and CB2.
 Anandamide and 2-arachidonoylglycerol (2-AG), the body’s two most well-known endogenous cannabinoids, seek out both CB1 and CB2 receptors.
 They also activate several other receptor proteins, such as those that are sensitive to heat (TRPV receptors).